Usha Vance: Second lady of the United States (2025–present)

 Several political analysts have noted that Vance has played a key role in her husband's political career.
 In February 2025, Vance accompanied her husband on a visit to France and Germany.
 In the same month, President Trump appointed Usha Vance to serve as a member of the board of trustees of John F. Kennedy Center for the Performing Arts.
 In March 2025, Vance was selected to lead the United States presidential delegation to Italy for the 2025 Special Olympics World Winter Games.

 In March 2025, she went on a visit to Greenland, which caused a diplomatic spat.
 Prime minister Mute Egede called the visit "a provocation", and said she is not welcome in Greenland, noting that "until recently, we could trust the Americans, who were our allies and friends, and with whom we enjoyed working very closely, but that time is over."
 The government condemned the visit as "highly aggressive."
 The Greenland government has accused the United States of foreign interference in its affairs.
 Usha Vance had been invited by American Daybreak, a group led by Tom Dans, who was an Arctic commissioner in the first Trump administration.
 In November 2025, Vance made her first joint visit with First Lady Melania Trump at Marine Corps Base Camp Lejeune where they spent time with military members and their families to show appreciation for those who serve during the holiday season.
+In February 2026, Vance and her husband attended the 2026 Winter Olympics.
+The two of them then visited Prime Minister Nikol Pashinyan in Armenia, making them the first sitting second lady and U.S. vice president to visit the country.